tomzi0402/clinical-trial-patient-recruitment/app/README.md

 Run `npm run build` from /app directory

 ### How to start APP
-Run `npm start` from /app directory
+Run `npm install && npm start` from /app directory

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.